ELouisMarais/gasmeter/README.md

 # gasmeter
-Raspberry Pi based reader for pulse output gasmeters
+Raspberry Pi based reader for pulse output gasmeters.
+The content you seek is in the 'develop' branch.